samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 **Jared:** Great!
 That puts out the fire.
 Without the light from the hearth, you’re back to the magic glow of Shreeve’s sword, which casts your shadows into the room beyond.
 But you can see, through clouds of lingering smoke, a closed chest on the floor, surrounded by piles of coins.
 There are two torch sconces on the far wall—one holding an unlit torch with an intricate metal base, the other empty.
 A skeleton in broken plate armor is lying against that wall, with one hand at its throat and the other holding the matching torch from the empty sconce.

 > **Vision and Light.** The DM determines what the adventurers can perceive, which means being aware of light sources—like the leaping flames in the fireplace and Shreeve’s glowing sword—as well as obscuring factors like smoke and fog.
-See “[Vision and Light](#VisionandLight)” earlier in this chapter for more information.
+See "[Vision and Light](#VisionandLight)" earlier in this chapter for more information.

 **Amy:** I check out the chest!